switchablenorms/Switchable-Normalization/README.md

 # Switchable Normalization

-Switchable Normalization is a normalization technique that is able to learn different normalization operations for different normalization layers in a deep neural network.
+Switchable Normalization is a normalization technique that is able to learn different normalization operations for different normalization layers in a deep neural network in an end-to-end manner.

 ![](teaser.jpg?raw=true)